aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 1 Introduction
 --------------

-sktime is a community-oriented and -led project.
+aeon is a community-oriented and -led project.
 We value the involvement of everyone in the community.
 We are committed to creating a friendly and respectful place for learning, teaching and contributing.
 All participants in our in-person events and online communications are expected to show respect and courtesy to others at all times.

-To make clear what is expected, everyone participating in activities associated with the sktime project is required to conform to this Code of Conduct.
-This Code of Conduct applies to all spaces managed by the sktime project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.
+To make clear what is expected, everyone participating in activities associated with the aeon project is required to conform to this Code of Conduct.
+This Code of Conduct applies to all spaces managed by the aeon project including, but not limited to, in-person focus groups and workshops, and communications online via GitHub.

 The CoCC is responsible